Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

-To ensure that we have found the global optimum, we repeat every optimisation numerous times using randomly sampled initial guesses.
-For each of these initial guesses, each kinetic parameter is sampled from,
+Because CMA-ES is a stochastic algorithm, repeated runs can produce different output.
+To ensure that we have found the global minimum (Equation~\ref{eqn:parameter_estimation}), we repeat every optimisation numerous times (25 repeats for \(\lambda=1\) in Case I, \(5\) repeats for subsequent \(\lambda\), and \(25\) repeats in Case II).